AnkitMaewall/infoboard/README.md

 **Project status: Heavy WIP.
 Just started.**

-The goal of this project is to provide a simple infoboard.
+The goal of this project is to provide a very simple infoboard.
-The application does nothing else than to provide a simple way of displaying an infoboard.

-The data, which is displayed, comes from external scripts.
+All information, which is displayed, comes from external scripts.
 This is not part of this application, instead the configuration file provides the way of setting the data for the infoboard up.
 This is an example for a `config.js`.

 	exports.config = {
-		animated_transitions: false
+		animated_transitions: true
 		, screens: [
 			{
 				  cmd: "./screens/fortune.sh"